 She signed a trading treaty with her nemesis Great Britain in 1766.
-And since most of Russia’s territory is in Asia, the empress was keen on establishing trading relations with India; she also sent a diplomatic mission to neighboring Japan to trade with them, but the Japanese turned her down.
+And since most of Russia’s territory is in Asia, the empress was keen on establishing trading relations with wealthy India.
+She also sent a diplomatic mission to her neighbor Japan to trade with them, but the Japanese turned her down.

 Russia becomes a power player in the West

-During Catherine’s reign it was also seen as a nation which had arts and education in the forefront, a powerful army -perhaps the most powerful in Europe-, beautiful cities, a cultured dazzling court which attracted the great minds of Europe, and that was under strong leadership.
+During Catherine’s reign, it was also seen as a nation that had arts and education in the forefront, a powerful army -perhaps the most powerful in Europe-, beautiful cities, a cultured dazzling court that attracted the great minds of Europe, and that was under strong leadership.

 And those were Catherine the Great’s accomplishments.

 What makes Catherine extraordinary is her vision for her country, how focused she was on her job, and how capable she was at it.